 >> Here is important information to know regarding the business market in South Africa:

-Vukasantewaa helps you get quality candidates for your advert by providing you with a platform to attract the best candidates: The following features provide you with the best tools to achieve your goals:
+Vukasantewaa is the perfect platform for you to access quality candidates for your advertisment The following features provide you with the best tools to achieve your goals:

-Post tender/business adverts once off without registering, at a fee.
+Post tender/business adverts once off without registering at a fee.

 Register and create a business profile.